abdhine/HSDGA-NLP/README.md

 - [📜 License](#-license)

 ---
+📚 Motivation

+DGAs are used by malware to generate many domain names dynamically, helping them evade blacklists. arXiv

+Pure character-level or statistical models often struggle with “wordlist-based” DGAs, where domain names are built by concatenating dictionary words.

+A hybrid NLP model can leverage semantic information (from words) and structural patterns (from characters) to improve detection accuracy.
 ## **🔍 Introduction**
 Malware often uses **Domain Generation Algorithms (DGAs)** to evade detection by dynamically generating domain names.
 Traditional detection methods struggle against **zero-day threats**, making **deep learning-based solutions** essential.